 Where COVID-19 is currently spreading around the world

 Some 190 countries and territories, representing every region on Earth, have now reported at least one case of the novel coronavirus.

 How does the U.S. compare to other countries?

-As of June 19, there have been a reported 177 million global cases and more than 3.8 million deaths.
+As of Sept.
+22, there have been 230 million global cases and 4.7 million deaths.

-The U.S. has surpassed every other country in the world in total confirmed cases of the novel coronavirus, as well as in total confirmed related deaths.
-However, India could eventually outpace the U.S. if the situation there continues to deteriorate.
+The U.S. remains the country with the highest total confirmed cases of COVID-19, as well as in total confirmed related deaths.

 Design by Chelsea Kardokus